godnondsilva/forgepdf-live/README.md

   - For Unix based systems (environment_name): `source <environment_name>/bin/activate`.
 - Install dependencies `pip install -r requirements.txt`.

-## Setting frontend environment variables

-- Create a copy of .env.example to .env `cp .env.example .env`.
-- For `BACKEND_URL`:
-  - In local development, set the variable to `http://localhost:5000`.
-  - In production development, set the variable to the published URL

 ## Running frontend in development mode

 - Run the project `py main.py --dev` [--dev option must be specified].